Jamazi4/bimcat/notes.md

 that doesn't make any sense, instead I think it needs both componentId but nested in libraryId

-[ ]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
-[ ]handle user changing library to private and removing someone from guests.
-[ ]pagination in libraries view
-[ ]sharing composite library
-[ ]history log

 so for the first one I created routes and refactored componentContent

 more height on empty library in composite table